lynnfaraday/aresmush.com/tutorials/config/config-basics/groups.md

 3. Set `character_gallery_group` to the group (e.g. Faction, Nationality) you want for your primary tabs on the character gallery.
 4. Set `character_gallery_subgroup` to a different group if you want the characters sub-sorted within the tabs.
 You can leave it blank if you don't want to sub-sort.

-## Updating the Welcome Message
+## Updating the Welcome Messages

-The chargen welcome message uses groups to give an overview of the character.
-If you're using custom groups, you'll need to change this or you'll get an error when you approve characters.
+The chargen and roster welcome messages uses group to give an overview of the character.
+If you're using custom groups, you'll need to change this or you'll get an error.

 1. Go to Admin -> Setup in the web portal.
 2. Edit `chargen.yml`.
 3. Edit `welcome_message` to ensure it doesn't reference groups that don't exist.
+4. Do the same for `roster_arrival_message` in `idle.yml`.

 For example, the default is:  `Please welcome %{name}, our latest %{position} to be approved!`